jbarcelo/old_jbarcelo.github.io/about.md

 Some topics that I am currently interested in include:

-* distributed channel arbitration (IEEE 802.11)
-* mesh networks
-* community networks
-* sensor and actuator networks
+* Information and Communication Technologies
-* peer-to-peer learning
-* cryptocurrencies
+* Free software/networking
-* arduino
+* Teaching
-* organic food
+* Hiking
-* the internet and free culture in general